-Over the years a LUX Minute Minder Timer has been used for lots of things other than cooking.
+Over the years a Lux Minute Minder Timer has been used for lots of things other than cooking [Get yours at Amazon].

 Here are just a few ideas:

-- Use it for coloring or putting a perm in you hair, so there’s no worry about over-processing.
+- Use it when coloring or putting a perm in your hair, so there’s no worry about over-processing.

 - Use it to limit time in the bathroom getting kids ready in the morning for school.
 Putting time limits on showers prevents morning chaos and saves hot water.
 It adds up to huge savings on the utility bill.

-- Use it for setting specific time to return phone calls and e-mails so you’re not constantly being interrupted during work, meals and quality time with family.
+- Use it for setting specific time to return phones calls and e-mails so you’re not constantly being interrupted during work, meals, and quality time with family.

 Have a use for this old favorite?
 Let us know.

-Whether hosting your first holiday feast or you’re a seasoned pro, it can be daunting.
-A menu of familiar dishes for which everyone will have expectations, plus the pressure of executing a complicated meal in a timely manner, can make event the most experienced cook wish someone else would take over [MORE].
+Whether hosting your first holiday feast or you’re a seasoned pro, it can be daunting: A menu of familiar dishes for which everyone will have expectations, plus the pressure of executing a complicated meal in a timely manner, can make even the most experienced cook wish someone else would take over [A Beginner’s Thanksgiving].

-A kitchen timer is a necessary tool for such a big meal [Get yours at Amazon].
-You not only need to know how long to cook a turkey, but how long to let it cool before carving.
+A kitchen timer is a necessary tool for such a big meal [Get yours at Amazon] .
+You not only need to know how long to cook the turkey, but how long to let it cool before carving

-“We have many tips for a successful Thanksgiving, but our top recommendation is to rest your turkey.
-We (spend) weeks trying to decide how to cook the turkey every year—brine, roast, fry?
+“We have many tips for a successful Thanksgiving, but our top recommendation is [to] rest your turkey.
+We [spend] weeks trying to decide how to cook the turkey each year—brine, roast, fry?
 How long should we cook it, and what’s the best turkey to buy?
-But if you don’t rest your turkey long enough (once it comes out of the oven), you’re throwing all of your expert technique out the window.
+But if you don’t rest your turkey long enough [once it comes out of the oven], you’re throwing all your expert technique out the window.
 You should rest your turkey for approximately 40 percent of your total cooking time.
-So be sure to rest it in a warm place and allow plenty of time for the whole process.
+So, be sure to rest it in a warm place and allow plenty of time for the whole process.”